IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US18 - Dynamic Pricing**

-As a user/buyer, I want to be able to see the effects on the price when adding car customizations and/or choosing differents financing and/or insuarance options.
+As a user/buyer, I want to be able to see the effects on the price when adding car customizations and/or choosing different financing and/or insurance options.

 **Validation:**